jethridge13/CSE320Hw2/hw1/README.md

 console does not also fit.
 Also, if no input is given to the console then the program will exit on failure stating that no instructions were found.
 This I believe to be correct according to piazza and the grading criteria.

+For the tool test case near the end of the assignment, the given example is:
+$ ./mstat -i < instructions.txt | sort -k2nr | grep 2
+J-Type 28 5.8%
+R-Type 121 25.1%
+But when run with my program, returns:
+./mstat -i < samples/mips4.txt | sort -k2nr | grep 2
+R-Type 	121 	25.1%
+J-Type 	28 	5.8%
+While this does not match the example, I believe it to be correct based on my understanding of the functions.
+That is, -k2nr should sort the strings and then reverse them.
+My program correctly does this.